8 Legit Self-Help Books To Add To Your Reading List, Stat

 Bookstores stock countless tomes devoted to every facet of personal improvement possible: Relationships and family, mental and physical health, making boatloads of money or learning to let go of material obsessions.

 Too often, though, they seem like an empty promise.
-But rather than coming across like a con artist or a lecturing mom, some books seem written by wise besties you haven’t met IRL, and sometimes, they share invaluable advice and tips in books you wouldn’t necessarily be embarrassed to read in public.
+But there are of course a handful of exceptions.
+We're talking about the self-help books that actually help.
+Rather than coming across like a con artist or a lecturing mom, some books seem written by wise besties you haven’t met IRL, and sometimes, they share invaluable advice and tips in books you wouldn’t necessarily be embarrassed to read in public.

 The Life-Changing Magic of Not Giving a F*ck, by Sarah Knight (Little, Brown and Company, $15.99)